dbmi-bgm/magma/docs/meta-workflow.rst

           "uuid": "", # universally unique identifier
           "config": { # configuration for the step-workflow "instance_type": "",
+            "ebs_size": "",
-            "ebs_size": "", # it is possible to specify formulas "formula:<formula>"
+                  # !!! it is possible to specify formulas "formula:<formula>"
                   #   values to be replaced must be defined as
-                            #   parameter arguments
+                  #   parameter arguments in meta-worfklow-run specific input !!!
             "EBS_optimized": True,
             "spot_instance": True,
             "log_bucket": "tibanna-output",